olumuyiwa-agboola/protego/README.md

-# protego
+# Protego ???
-A RESTful service for securing web APIs using token-based authentication and authorization.
+**Protego** is a RESTful HTTP service for securing and controlling access to web APIs and their resources, using token-based authentication and authorization.